Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

 We now post- and premultiply \eqref{eq:V2} by $\V_2^{-1}$ to obtain

 which is consistent with the usual form of the $\mathcal{H}_\infty$ Riccati equation in~\eqref{eq:HinftyRiccati1}.
-Following Theorem~\ref{thm:HinftyARE}, for $\gamma>\gamma_0$ we conclude that $\Y_\infty = \V_2^{-1}$ is a symmetric positive definite solution to \eqref{eq:V2inverse} and therefore $\V_2$ is a symmetric positive definite solution to \eqref{eq:V2}, which proves the result for $\v_2$.} We continue by matching the third order terms.
+Following Theorem~\ref{thm:HinftyARE}, for $\gamma>\gamma_0$ we conclude that $\Y_\infty = \V_2^{-1}$ is the stabilizing symmetric positive definite solution to \eqref{eq:V2inverse} and therefore $\V_2$ is a symmetric positive definite solution to \eqref{eq:V2}, which proves the result for $\v_2$.
+We continue by matching the cubic terms